cprados/meross-controllers/README.md

 agent on
 scan on
 ```
 This will then scan for nearby bluetooth devices.
 If you are lucky, you will see your Media Button show up.
-Note the device ID and also the name (for later).
-Once you have seen the device ID, trust and pair it:
+Note the device address (for later).
+Once you have seen the device address, trust and pair it:
 ```
 trust DC:2C:26:BD:E0:AA
 pair DDC:2C:26:BD:E0:AA